bradybellini/bradybellini-v4/src/posts/my-first-post.md

 ---
-title: This is my first post
+title: This is my first pos
 description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
 Override the digital divide with additional clickthroughs from DevOps.
 author: Surjith S M
 date: 2020-09-01
 tags:
-  - left
-  - center
+  - blog
-  - right
+  - web
 ---
-# This is a Heading h1
+# This is a Heading h

 ## This is a Heading h2